stalniy/ucast/README.md

 ## What can I do with it?

-1. You can translate an HTTP request query string into SQL, Mongo, Casandra or anything you can imagine.
+1. You can translate an HTTP request query string into SQL, Mongo, ElasticSearch or anything you can imagine.
 2. You can execute MongoDB query in javascript runtime
 3. You can create an expressive query builder for SQL